ordina-jworks/ordina-jworks.github.io/_posts/2021-07-06-Influential-tech-lead.md

 This simplified diagram is based on "The theory of planned behaviour" by Icek Ajzen, a social psychologist and professor emeritus at the University of Massachusetts Amherst.
 His theory assumes that before every Behaviour, there is an Intention.

-A simple practical example: you notice a specific behaviour from a software engineer on your team, namely that he refuses to write unit tests.
+A simple practical example: you notice a specific behaviour from a software engineer on your team, namely that he/she refuses to write unit tests.
-As a technical team lead, you are interested in why he formed the intention not to write these unit tests because you're convinced that unit tests have a variety of benefits such as improving of code quality, finding bugs early and facilitating change.
+As a technical team lead, you are interested in why he/she formed the intention not to write these unit tests because you're convinced that unit tests have a variety of benefits such as improving of code quality, finding bugs early and facilitating change.

 There are three elements that can help us trying to understand why your colleague formed this intention: